Tai shogi: Check and mate

 When a player makes a move such that the opponent's emperor or prince (sole one in play) could be captured on the following move, the move is said to give check to the emperor or prince; the emperor or prince is said to be in check.
 If a player's emperor or prince is in check and no legal move by that player will get the emperor or prince out of check, the checking move is also a mate, and effectively wins the game.
 If a player has both an emperor and one or more princes in play, then the player need not move only one out of check.

-Recall that an emperor cannot capture a protected piece, even if that protected piece is the opponent's last royal.
-(Here "protected" means that the opponent could recapture if we ignore that he has just lost his last royal.)
-Since an emperor protects all pieces on his side, if both armies have emperors, then the emperors can only capture each other, and even that only if the other emperor is unprotected.
+Recall that an emperor can only capture a royal piece if that royal piece is unprotected.
+(Capturing non-royal protected pieces is legal, just almost always a very poor move.)
+This prohibition applies even if the opponent's last royal piece is being captured: here "protected" means that the opponent could recapture if we ignore that he has just lost his last royal.

 Game end

 A player who captures the opponent's sole remaining emperor or prince wins the game.
-In practice this rarely happens; a player will resign when loss is inevitable and the emperor or prince will be taken on the opponent's next move (as in International Chess) because of the tradition that it is seen as an embarrassment to lose.
+Thus a player who is checkmated or stalemated will lose.
+In practice this rarely happens; a player will resign when loss is inevitable and the king will be taken on the opponent's next move (as in International Chess) because of the tradition that it is seen as an embarrassment to lose.
+The very artificial situation of a smothered stalemate, where no moves are possible (even those that would expose the king), is not covered in the historical sources.
+On their pages for chu shogi and dai shogi, The Chess Variant Pages rule this as a loss for the stalemated player, for definiteness.

 A player who makes an illegal move loses immediately.
 (This rule may be relaxed in casual games.)

-There is a (probably facetious) rule that draws cannot be agreed.
+There is a (probably fallacious) rule that draws cannot be agreed.